ijardillier/netclient-elastic/Readme.md

         // ...
     }

-The configuration (for Production environment) will :
+This configuration will:

-- set default log level to Warning except for "Microsoft.Hosting" "NetClient.Elastic" (our application) namespaces which will be Information
+- set default log level to Warning except for "Microsoft.Hosting" and "NetClient.Elastic" (our application) namespaces which will be Information
 - enrich log with log context, machine name, and some other useful data when available
 - add custom properties to each log event : Domain and DomainContext
 - write logs to console, using the Elastic JSON formatter for Serilog

-#### Development environment

-In Development, generally, we won't want to display our logs in JSON format and we will prefer having log level to Debug and minimal information, so, we will override this in the appsettings.Development.json file.
+In Development environment, generally, we won't want to display our logs in JSON format and we will prefer having minimal log level to Debug for our application, so, we will override this in the appsettings.Development.json file:

     {
         "Serilog": {